rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 streamlit run app.py
 ```

+1. Run the command above from the project root.
-Then open the local URL Streamlit prints in your terminal, enter the requested patient details in the form, and click **Predict** to view the diabetes risk result.
+2. Open the local URL Streamlit prints in your terminal.
+3. Enter the requested patient details (Glucose, BMI, Age, etc.) in the form.
+4. Click **Predict** to view the diabetes risk result instantly.

 ---